jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 api = tweepy.API(api)
 ```

-It is better use a fake account instead of our regular one as Twitter can blocked it if they detect we are using it as a bot.
+# Final steps

+I suggest to create a fake Twitter account in order to avoid the block of our personal one.

-For this example, I created a fake Twitter account with the id [@Cani92286899](https://twitter.com/Cani92286899/with_replies) and name 'Cani'.
-Some user in Quora defined a Spanish [cani](https://www.quora.com/Whats-the-meaning-of-Spanish-cani-choni-etc) as a *male youth who are notorious for wearing sports clothing, outlandish jewelry and accesories, proudly and overtly displaying their lack of manners and education, as well as being fans of Reggaeton music*.
+For this example I named 'Cani' a fake Twitter account I created with the id [@Cani92286899](https://twitter.com/Cani92286899/with_replies).

+Just for clarification, a Spanish [cani](https://www.quora.com/Whats-the-meaning-of-Spanish-cani-choni-etc) is a *young male who are notorious for wearing sports clothing, outlandish jewelry and accesories, proudly and overtly displaying their lack of manners and education, as well as being fans of Reggaeton music*.

-Now we are going to make a literal search of tweets that will return a total of 20 tweets in the desired language (Spanish) containing exactly the sentence 'eres un cani' ('you are a cani').
+I made this fake account, as I pretend to be the one that will be used to reply tweets that contains the exact sentence 'eres un cani' ('you are a cani').

+The following code it is the responsible of retrieving a list of twenty tweets in Spanish containing that sentence.

 ```python
 query = '"eres un cani"'